 What happened with the little boy that came to The Shankly Hotel last week?

-Yeah so, he was staying with his family because the hotel has jacuzzi baths.
+Yeah so, he was staying with his family because the hotel has whirlpool baths.
 He can’t get a shower because he doesn’t like water on his head as it makes him distressed and things like that.
 Now, he was put into an accessible room, which only had a shower.
 On his booking, it wasn’t mentioned that he didn’t like showering, so we never knew this.
-They just presumed that every room had a jacuzzi.
+They just presumed that every room had a whirlpool.

 So, when they came to the desk his mum told me about the situation, she wasn’t complaining, she was lovely.
 She just wanted to let me know that obviously he’s not had the experience that they thought he would.
 And straight away I knew he was autistic, before his mum actually told me.